philc/book-notes/school of life.md

         those we want to alter."
 * Dealing with problems (chap 9)
   * An average couple will have between thirty and fifty significant arguments a year.
-  * We assume our relationship is the exception, and that everyone else isn't haing frequent severe arguments.
+  * We assume our relationship is the exception, and that everyone else isn't having frequent severe arguments.
   * "The tragedy of every sorry argument is that it is constructed around a horrific mismatch between the message we so badly want to send ('I need you to love me, know me, agree with me') and the manner in which we are able to deliver it (with impatient accusations, sulks, put-downs, sarcasm, exaggerated